We may earn a commission when you buy from links on our site, including the eBay Partner Network and Amazon.

 You will be delighted!

 Ofelia, I still urge absolute discretion.
-Otherwise the beautiful dream of a lavish evening could come to an abrupt end.
+Otherwise, the beautiful dream of a lavish evening of life could come to a sudden end.

-With this in mind, dear sister, I conclude these lines with a greeting of violets and wish you the best of health.
+In this spirit, dear sister, I conclude these lines with a violet greeting and wish you the best of health.

 23 Comments